DylanLee91/DylanLee91.github.io/README.md

 ### Existing Features
 Given that the website is primarily created using bootstrap, the basic features of bootstrap are present, including mobile responsiveness on many elements, flexbox rows and columns and so on.
-1. Nav
+Bootstrap's button implementation was used, as well as navbar dropdown elements

 ### Features Left to Implement
 Aside from a raft of content that is yet to be added, several design and technical aspects remain yet to be implemented.